burnettk/jira-labelbot/README.md

 ### 5. Running Label Bot

-Once you have labelbot.cred and labelbot.rules in place, you're ready to run Label Bot.
+Once you have labelbot.cred and rules.json in place, you're ready to run Label Bot.
 Label Bot will output some details about what it's doing with each issue.
 You'll likely want to redirect this output to a log file.
 Example: